TheCoder777/Report-Booklet-Writer/readme.md

 ## Installation

-**Disclaimer: You need to have python 3.8 installed, otherwise it will not work!**
+**Disclaimer: You need to have python 3.8 installed, otherwise it wont work!**

 To use this tool, you first have to clone the Project: